isomerpages/govtech-stp/_new-rgl-files/00b-rgl-faq.md

       </tr>
     </tbody>
   </table>

-        <p style="margin-top:0px; margin-bottom:0px; font-size:20px;">The applicant from the host company or government agency will also be required to submit a copy of the traveller’s 14-day controlled itinerary, which is limited to travel between places of business and accommodation, with limited contact with the community.</p>
+The applicant from the host company or government agency will also be required to submit a copy of the traveller’s 14-day controlled itinerary, which is limited to travel between places of business and accommodation, with limited contact with the community.

 #### 8. What is the application window and processing time for the SafeTravel Pass application under the RGL arrangement?